iohn2000/MaMa/docu/settings.md

   Solution (number) has to ben an integer, a number with no commas

 - `RationalTerminatingDecimals`
   A rational number with a finite number of decimals after the comma.
-See [this setting](#commaafterrange) here.
+See [setting: digitsAfterCommaRange](#commaafterrange) here.

 - `RationalRepeatingDecimals` not used at the moment
 - `Any`